rhysbrooks1/CS321-002-s25-team-09/README.md

 | Total:          | 194,324    |

-Note that we have already done this for you and provided the wrangled log file (in the subfolder `data/SSH_Files`) for you to use.
+Note that we have already done this for you and provided the wrangled log file (`data/SSH_Files/SSH_log.txt`) for you to use.
 However, it is important for you to review the process we used to simplify the raw log file into the simplified version we use to build the BTrees for a a few reasons.

 - If you want to do the extra credit part where you write a Java data wrangler class.
 - To understand how real life projects in cybersecurity, data science, and artificial intelligence often require complex data wrangling.
-- To be exposed to a new way of dealing with complex pattern matching in text.
+- To be exposed to using regula expressions in dealing with complex pattern matching in text.

 ### 3.1.1 Demo
 Here is a [demo](demo/Log-File-Wrangling-Demo.md) that provides a walk-through of using a text